shihabhasan/schistocomp/README.md

 ### Here is the list of scripts used for comparative genomics studies of schistosomes:

-1. `getOrthologsProteins.py`: Orthologous proteins selection from 2 species by Reciprocal Blast Hit (RBH) method
+1. `getOrthologsProteins.py`: Orthologous proteins prediction of 2 species by Reciprocal Blast Hit (RBH) method
 2. `combine_otrtho_text.py`: Combine orthologous proteins of 2 species
 3. `select_seq_from_list.py`: Select sequences from a list by their IDs
 4. `remove_seq_from_list.py`: Remove sequences from a list by their IDs